Floating Fun: Quirkiest Boats Around the World

 The boat will hold up to 45 people, who’ll power it by pedalling on exercise bikes and using cross trainers.
 Augmented reality displays will show them how much energy is being generated by their workouts in real-time, alongside information about the river’s conditions.
 Supplementary solar cells on the roof will also help power the boat, which will have a transparent glass covering.

 Although the boat is currently still in development, it’s anticipated to be sailing down the Seine in as little as 18 months.
 The designers are hoping that it’ll inspire people to exercise more, whilst enjoying the views from the beautiful river all year round.
 For those who aren’t too keen on the idea of exercising on a boat, it’ll also be used for parties and celebrations.
+The cost of using the gym is still unknown, but if you fancy a trip in the meantime to this capital city, a return ticket to Paris on the Eurostar starts at just £58.

 Amsterdam is the perfect place for a city break and is renowned for its easy-going culture and picture-perfect canals.
 When looking for somewhere to stay, former passenger ferry, the Amsterdam Botel, offers a unique experience compared to a regular hotel or apartment.
 This floating hotel is located in the middle of the IJ river, next to NDSM Wharf, which is a former shipyard that’s fast becoming one of the city’s artistic hotspots.